 The next step is to find a host for your website, and confirm your chosen domain name is available.
 There are a number of companies that make this side of things very easy.

 We recommend HostGator.
 It’s a great service, not expensive and you can rely on their customer service should you run into issues.
 Right now they are offering a reductions on web hosting and domains.
-You can click through to them using this link.
+You can click through to them using this link (We get a small commission at no cost to you).

 Third Step: Get started on WordPress